By Troy Ivan

 STOPPING – Stop when ready

 First time users often fret unnecessarily about when to stop the process.
-Not having an exact shut-off time is another example of how the art of extraction is intertwined with the science.
+Not having an exact shut-off time is another example of how science is intertwined with the art of extraction.
 The timing of when to stop the process and collect the oil is subjective, based on intended use and personal preference.
 The process can be stopped early when there’s still a good amount of ethanol remaining for a very concentrated tincture, or, let it go longer to become an oil.
 I typically target a very light cooking oil consistency.
 The consistency can be observed in process by tilting the machines gently to see how the liquid moves and decide when it’s ready.
 Some stop when it’s more liquid so it pours out more easily and others may let it go longer so the oil becomes stable more quickly, it’s all up to the crafter’s preference.

 COLLECT & FINISH OIL

-The oil produced at the end of the process is the foundation of most concentrates and able to be used in many ways.
-The oil can be used as is, decarbed, or post processed to increase stability if desired.
+The oil produced by the end of the process is the foundation of most concentrates and able to be used in many ways.
+It can be used as is, decarbed, or post processed to increase stability if desired.
 What you do with the oil after removing from the machines depends mostly on the ultimate intended use of the concentrate.